PADI Advanced Open Water Diver

 During the Deep Adventure Dive, you learn how to plan dives to deal with the physiological effects and challenges of deeper scuba diving.
 The Underwater Navigation Adventure Dive refines your compass navigation skills and helps you better navigate using kick-cycles, visual landmarks and time.

-Click the links on the list above to give you more information about each of the PADI Specialty Diver programs.
-You can try your hand at digital underwater photography, wreck diving, peak performance buoyancy and much more.
+Every Adventure dive completed during the PADI Advanced Open Water Diver course counts as the first dive of the corresponding Specialty Diver Courses.
+If complete the PADI Dry Suit Adventure dive during the course, you will only need to complete one more training dive to have earned yourself the PADI Dry Suit Specialty Certification.
+It’s that easy….
+Click the links above to give you more information about each of the PADI Specialty Diver programs.
+You can try your hand at digital underwater photography, wreck diving, diving with underwater scooters, peak performance buoyancy and much more.

 You use all the basic scuba gear including your underwater compass.
 You may use cameras, a torch, a drysuit, lift bags, an SMB or other specialty gear.

 To enrol on the course, you must be 12 years or older with an Open Water (or equivalent) certification.
 Young divers may only participate in certain Adventures Dives, please contact us at Scuba Leeds for more information.
 You will also be required to complete the PADI Continuing Education Administrative Document before starting your course.
 If you answer YES to any of the questions on the PADI Medical Statement, you will need to get a medical physician to sign a separate form to confirm fitness to dive prior to any in-water activities.